princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 \vec{w}=\left[\begin{matrix}w_1\\w_2\\\end{matrix}\right]^T=\left[\begin{matrix}0.5&-0.3\\\end{matrix}\right]
 $$

 And we set our bias to zero.
-Note that it will be a scalar, but broadcasted during computation to match whatever shape $$\boldsymbol{z}$$ has:
+Note that it will be a scalar, but broadcasted during computation to match whatever shape $$\vec{z}$$ has:

 $$
 b=0